oauthstuff/draft-oauth-rar/main.md

     }
 ]
 ```
+Figure: Example for authorization details requesting "read" access to an API.

 The AS would compare the `type` value and the `action` value to determine that the `read` access is
 already covered by the `write` access previously granted to the client.